 The information related to Delta Reserve® Credit Card from American Express has been collected by AwardWallet and has not been reviewed or provided by the issuer of this card.

-With the bulk of Delta’s co-brand credit cards offering increased welcome bonuses, one of the most common questions we field on the blog, and in our Facebook community Award Travel 101, is can I hold multiple Delta Amex cards?
+With so many Delta co-branded credit cards, one of the most common questions we field on the blog, and in our Facebook community Award Travel 101, is can I hold multiple Delta Amex cards?
 The answer is a resounding YES!

 Before we dig into the details, why would you want to apply for more than one Amex Delta credit card?